perak/kitchen-site/files/getting_started.md

 Input file
 ===========

-The input is just a JSON file containing the application's description.
+The input is just a JSON or YAML file containing the application's description.
 You can start with one of the minimal templates below, depending on whether you need a user account system in your app or not:

 **Application without user account system**: